ds-civic-data/nomadic-herders/White Paper/Final_White_Paper.md

     ## 10    10     4
     ## # ... with 23 more rows

-Fig. 2: The distribution of number of area codes requested by individual users.
+Fig. 2: (above) The distribution of number of area codes requested by individual users.
 Most users only requested information for a single area code.

 The above bar plot shows the distribution of number of area codes for which individual users requested information.
 Most users only requested information for one area code (around 10,000).
 Number of area codes drops off significantly after that, with about 2,500 users requesting 2.
 It’s difficult to know whether this pattern is at all related to the geographical location of users, because many users only queried the system a single time; however, using the shiny dashboard mapping geographical usage, it’s possible to gain some insight into the spatial distribution of users.